webrtc/webrtc-org/contributing/index.md

 #### Referencing bugs

 In your CL description you should always try to reference a bug using the `BUG=` field.
-After the equals sign you should add a prefix followed by the number of the bug in the bug tracker of your bug:
+After the equals sign you should add a prefix followed by the bug number in the issue tracker of your bug:

 * `webrtc:` for the [WebRTC bug tracker][10], e.g. `BUG=webrtc:1234`
 * `chromium:` for the [Chromium bug tracker][11], e.g. `BUG=chromium:123456`